Clupai8o0/JavaScript-algorithms-datastructures/08-Data Structures/README.md

 - Used for Undo / Redo
 - Used for routing (history object)

+# Queues

+Similar to Stack, but it follows FIFO (First In First Out).
+The first piece of data in a queue is the first one out.

+- Used in background tasks
+- Uploading resources
+- Printing / Task processing

+# Trees

+A data structures that consists of nodes in a parent / child relationship that are expanding as the branches of a tree.
+Trees are nonlinear while lists are linear (A singly linked list can be considered a special case of tree).
+And a parent node can only point at the child and no other node.
+And there must only be one entry point (root)

+- Root - The top node in a tree
+- Child - A node directly connected to another node when moving away from the root
+- Parent - The converse notion of a child
+- Siblings - A group of nodes with the same parent
+- Leaf - A node with no children
+- Edge - The connection between one node and another

+Uses:

+- HTML DOM
+- Network routing
+- Abstract syntax tree
+- Artificial intelligence
+- Folders in operating system

 # Big O

 | Type               | Insertion | Removal      | Searching | Access |